thejmazz/openstack-recipes/recipes/rke/README.md

-Follow these instructions to deploy a Kubernetes cluster using RKE, deploy an IngressController and stateless app to it (the backup/restore of stateful apps running within K8s itself is NOT demonstrated here), then run some backup and restore procedures over some scenarios:
+Follow these instructions to deploy a Kubernetes cluster using RKE, deploy an IngressController and stateless app to it (the backup/restore of stateful apps running within K8s itself is NOT demonstrated here), then run some backup and restore procedures over some scenarios (3 and 7 are the most important):

 - [x] [single controlplane failure](#scenario-1-loss-of-single-controlplane-node)
 - [x] [single etcd failure](#scenario-2-loss-of-single-etcd-node)